CleverCloud/documentation/content/doc/administrate/service-dependencies.md

 environment.

 {{< callout type="warning" >}}
-    The configuration exposed by an application is available in the environment variables of the <i>dependent</i> applications, but not in the environment of the application itself.
+The configuration exposed by an application is available in the environment variables of the **dependent** applications, but not in the environment of the application itself.
 {{< /callout >}}